Ultracoherent superconducting cavity-based multiqudit platform with error-resilient control: Cavity Characterization and System Design

-In our experiment, a transmon with frequency $\omega_q/2\pi=$ 6.402\,GHz, relaxation time of $T_1^{ge}=147.4~\mu$s and Ramsey decay times of $T_2^{ge}=47.3~\mu$s is integrated with the 2-cell cavity for control and readout.
-The coupling to the modes is adjusted to obtain similar weak dispersive shifts ($\chi_e/2\pi$) of $–71$ kHz for Alice and $–96$ kHz for Bob.
-We measure the single-photon lifetime $T_1^{(1)}=1/\gamma_1$ of 20.6\,ms for Alice and 15.6\,ms for Bob modes, which are reasonably close to the baseline cavity lifetimes.
+In our experiment, a transmon with frequency $\omega_q/2\pi=$ 6.402\,GHz, relaxation time of $T_1^{ge}=147.4\,\mu$s and Ramsey decay time of $T_2^{ge}=47.3\,\mu$s is integrated with the 2-cell cavity for control and readout.
+The coupling to the modes results in a dispersive interaction $\left(\chi_e^{a}\hat{a}^\dagger\hat{a} + \chi_e^{b}\hat{b}^\dagger\hat{b}\right)\ket{e}\bra{e}$, where the device parameters are adjusted to obtain similar weak dispersive shifts ($\chi_e^{a,b}/2\pi$) of $–71$\,kHz and $–96$\,kHz for Alice ($\hat{a}$) and Bob ($\hat{b}$).
+We measure the single-photon lifetime $T_1^{(1)}=1/\gamma_1$ of 20.6\,ms for Alice and 15.6\,ms for Bob, which are reasonably close to the baseline cavity lifetimes.
 We also measure the $T_2$ of the modes by preparing a $\ket{0}$ and $\ket{1}$ superposition state, finding 21.1\,ms and 20.5\,ms for Alice and Bob modes, respectively.
-From these measurements, we extract a pure dephasing time of around 43\,ms and 60\,ms for the two modes, which can be accounted for by the transmon's thermal shot noise (see Appendix~\ref{app:system_parameters}).
+From these measurements, we extract a pure dephasing time of around 43\,ms and 60\,ms for the two modes, which can be accounted for by the transmon's thermal shot noise (see Supplementary Section~I).

-A characteristic property of a linear system is that the decay rate of a Fock state $\gamma_n$ is proportional to its photon number, i.e. $\gamma_n = n \gamma_1$.
-Equivalently, the lifetime of the $n$-th Fock state satisfies T$_1^{(n)} = \text{T}_1^{(1)}/n$.
+A characteristic property of a linear system is that the decay rate of a Fock state $\gamma_n$ is proportional to its photon number, i.e., $\gamma_n = n \gamma_1$.
+Equivalently, the lifetime of the $n$-th Fock state satisfies $T_1^{(n)} = T_1^{(1)}/n$.
 We experimentally verify this relationship by preparing Fock states with increasing photon numbers (as described in the next section) and measuring their relaxation times.
 Figure~\ref{fig1}(d) shows the measured data in excellent agreement with the theoretical expectation.
 Remarkably, the lifetime of the $\ket{20}$ state remains above 1\,ms, demonstrating the system’s potential as a high-coherence platform supporting Fock states with large photon numbers, a precursor to qudit control.